Emma-M-Collins/classification/README.md

 |Logistic Regression |     0.615|      0.625| 0.714| 0.333| 0.429|
 |Random Forest       |     0.808|      0.750| 0.964| 0.042| 0.321|

-From the tables, random forest out-performs logistic regression in every statistic in the training and test data.
+From the tables, random forest out-performs logistic regression in every statistic in the training and test data, although the perfect numbers in the training data for random forest indicates overfitting.

 <br>